nothingmn/AthosIoT/GettingStarted.md

 ####		File locations:
 To be thurough we felt it necessary to document all of the important file locations on the SD Card image, they are as follows:
 #####			Ssh-keys for github (AthosIoT.Web)
 Feel free to generate your own SSH key pair by using the ssh-keygen utility.
 If you want to download the most recent versions of AthosIoT.Web project you will need to do this.
-This should generate your keys located at /home/pi/.ssh/*
+This should generate your keys located at

+*/home/pi/.ssh/**

 #####			Authorized keys file
+If you need to ssh into the RPi, feel free to add your details to the /home/pi/.ssh/authorized_keys file.
+This will help automate your logins.

 The default username and password for the Raspberry Pi image have been left the same since the original Raspbian OS, which are as follows:

 *Username: pi*
 *Password: raspbian*

 #####			Athos.service file
+The systemctl .service file, which is the service that controls the http web sever which serves up the AthosIoT.Web single page application can be found here:

+*/lib/systemd/system/athos.service*

+Stop, start, etc this service by using the following commands:

+*> sudo systemctl start athos.service*
+*> sudo systemctl stop athos.service*
+*> sudo systemctl enable athos.service*
+*> sudo systemctl disable athos.service*

+And if you make changes to the athos.service file itself, be sure to reload the daemon:

+*> sudo systemctl daemon-reload*

 #####			Node-Red settings, temp device storage and global context files
+Node-Red has been installed in the user pi's home directory at

+*/home/pi/.node-red/*

+The primary flows file is:

+*/home/pi/.node-red/flows_AthosIotHub.json*

+Any and all changes in the Node-Red UI will change this file.
+Second to that, Node-Red will store global.set/global.get data in the following file:

+*/home/pi/.node-red/context/global/global.json*

+If you are concerned about backing up any changes, these two files are critical.

 #####			Node-red service file
+As mentioned above, the primary flows file is:

+*/home/pi/.node-red/flows_AthosIotHub.json*
+and
+*/home/pi/.node-red/context/global/global.json*

 #####			RaspAP config file
 #####			MQTT Configuration